JsWatt/styleguide/projects.md

 The reason I'm considering this is because projects should stand on their own, but the reason for having one big project is to minimize the amount of dead and useless projects I have on github.

 * code that does something can have its own project

+* projects need to have documentation

+* not all projects need tests

+*